awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform.md

 ## Configuring Your Tomcat Environment<a name="java-tomcat-options"></a>

-For Tomcat platform configurations on Elastic Beanstalk, Elastic Beanstalk provides a few platform\-specific options in addition to the standard options it provides for all environments\.
+The Elastic Beanstalk Tomcat platform provides a few platform\-specific options in addition to the standard options that all platforms have\.
 These options enable you to configure the Java virtual machine \(JVM\) that runs on your environment's web servers, and define system properties that provide information configuration strings to your application\.

 You can use the AWS Management Console to enable log rotation to Amazon S3 and configure variables that your application can read from the environment\.